 • Hospital records or pathology reports confirming the dates of illness or injury.

-• Notes from previous consultations that specify the illness duration.
+• Notes from previous consultations that establish the nature and duration of the condition.

-• Medical assessments that reasonably deduce the onset and recovery period of the condition.
+• Clinical assessments that allow a practitioner to reasonably determine the likely onset and recovery period.

 Legal and Ethical Considerations